LRudL/pollux/README.md

 ![image](https://github.com/user-attachments/assets/e10386e5-8a6f-43ba-b190-7a1026c0772d)

 We created DuncanBench, a benchmark of 10 economics questions where we might want Duncan’s input.
+The questions and comparison can be found [here](https://github.com/LRudL/pollux/blob/main/datasets/duncanbench/comparison.json).

 We compared:

-•⁠  ⁠expert answers, submitted by Duncan
+- ⁠expert answers, submitted by Duncan today
-•⁠  ⁠⁠un-finetuned gemma-7b-it answers
+- ⁠⁠un-finetuned gemma-7b-it answers
-•⁠  ⁠⁠finetuned gemma-7b-it answers
+- ⁠⁠finetuned gemma-7b-it answers

 We asked Claude-3.6 to grade the resulting answers for quality.
 We found a win-rate, as judged by Claude-3.6 presented with all three answers at once, of 50% by Duncan answers, 10% by Gemma un-finetuned, and 40% by finetuned Gemma.
 This gives hope that specific finetunes of even small models might help give good, personalised expert takes.

 **Data generation**

 The fine-tuning dataset consisted of:

-•⁠  ⁠18 papers or blog posts from Duncan (chopped into slices for length) •⁠  ⁠⁠a dataset of question-answer pairs, where we had Claude-3.6 generate questions relevant to each of Duncan’s posts, and then answer those questions based on Duncan’s takes in the post
+- 18 papers or blog posts from Duncan (chopped into slices for length)
+- ⁠⁠a dataset of question-answer pairs, where we had Claude-3.6 generate questions relevant to each of Duncan’s posts, and then answer those questions based on Duncan’s takes in the post